WiLL75G/soc-day12-firewall-network-segmentation/README.md

 ![UFW Enabled](./screenshots/01_ufw_enabled.png)

-- Activated UFW on the Kali host
+- Verified UFW initial state as inactive
-- Verified service status and active state
+- Activated UFW with `sudo ufw enable`
-- Confirmed UFW was managing the underlying iptables ruleset
+- Confirmed firewall is active and enabled on system startup

 ### SOC Observations:

 - Firewall activation is the foundational step in host-based defense
-- Verifying active state prevents false sense of security from inactive rules
+- Verifying active state prevents a false sense of security from inactive rules
 - UFW provides a clean abstraction over iptables for policy management

 ---